Scaling study of diffusion in dynamic crowded spaces: Model and parameters

+We are motivated to employ this approach here by the known results for diffusion in a static disordered medium.
+In this case, as we shall explain below, the system experiences a phase transition and, hence, universal scaling behavior as it approaches a percolation limit.
+This scaling is characterized by a critical \emph{conductivity} exponent $\mu$, so called because it can account for the behavior of conductivity of conductor/superconductor mixtures as well as for that of random walks in a static, crowded environment~\cite{Grassberger1999}.

+With these considerations in mind, we shall define simple interaction rules.
+If we then find power-law dependences for the diffusion constant, the resulting critical exponents ---or, in other words, our results for the long-time behavior of the diffusivity--- will be applicable to systems with more realistic interactions.
+Therefore, we simply have the particle stop if its proposed new location would be inside one of the obstacles.
+To avoid situations where the particle can jump over obstacles, we fix the obstacle radius as $R = 10 \gg \sigp$.
 The obstacles themselves also move, ignoring interactions and always drawing their discrete steps from a Gaussian distribution with standard deviation $\sigobs \leq \sigp$.
 To deal with situations where the void pocket inhabited by a particle becomes entirely squeezed, obstacles can ``step on'' particles, in which case the particle stops all motion until the obstacle moves off of it.